The Colour of My Love (song)

 "The Colour of My Love" is a song written by Paul Ryan.
 Two artists first released it as a single on the same day, 14 March 1969.
-A version by Jefferson became a top-30 hit in the UK as well as charting in the UK.
+A version by Jefferson became a top-30 hit in the UK as well as charting in the US, peaking just inside the top 70 at 68.
 The other, by Billy J. Kramer, was only released in the UK and failed to chart.
 Paul Ryan's brother Barry also recorded a version that was released as a single in several countries.

 Jefferson version

 Release

 After leaving beat group the Rockin' Berries in 1968, Geoff Turton began a solo career under the pseudonym Jefferson.
 His first release, "Montage", failed to chart, but it was the follow-up "The Colour of My Love" that saw him first enter the charts as a solo artist.
 However, composer Paul Ryan was not impressed with Jefferson's version, saying "quite frankly, I think it's a load of rubbish.
 The production is terrible.
 Jefferson's a nice bloke, but it's very upsetting to hear what someone has done to your song.
 It's like someone framing a picture you're proud of in a tatty frame".